By Norihiko Shirouzu and Yoko Kubota

 The air bag safety crisis has prompted several lawsuits.

 Takata, which started out making textiles in the 1930s, has 30 billion yen ($278 million) of bonds due in 2017-21, and 40 billion yen in outstanding loans, according to Thomson Reuters data.
 Underscoring investors' longer-term credit concerns, the cost of borrowing from the market has doubled from lows in the middle of the year.
-Yields on Takata 2021 bonds
+Yields on Takata 2021 bonds have jumped 25-30 basis points in the past week as investors worry about cashflow implications once supply contracts for existing car models run out.

 "We have very limited concern on Takata's credit for the next couple of years," said a Tokyo-based credit analyst.
 "Serious changes could come after 2-3 years once outstanding car models are replaced.
 Automakers may reduce Takata's share of air bags, (though) they are just a part of the company's overall portfolio."